Awful/Awful.app/README.md

 To add a new thread tag to the app, drag it into the Xcode project, in the `Resources/Thread Tags` group.
 Tick the box that says "Copy items into destination group's folder (if needed)".
 Then build the Xcode project.
 Now commit all your changes (the new thread tags plus `Awful.xcodeproj` and `tags.txt`) and send a pull request!

 Thread tags are distributed with the app.
 New thread tags can also [appear in Awful][AwfulThreadTags] without us having to send an update through the App Store.
 This is done by hosting the icons via [GitHub Pages][], served at http://awfulapp.com.
-In order for this to work, ensure [tags.txt][] is up to date, then push to the `gh-pages` branch.
+In order for this to work, ensure [tags.txt][] is up to date (i.e. build an Awful target in Xcode), then push to the `gh-pages` branch.

 [AwfulThreadTags]: Source/Networking/AwfulThreadTags.m
 [GitHub Pages]: https://help.github.com/categories/20/articles